-The past 30 years have brought a lot of change in the Court with the recognition that the traditional adversarial process is not necessarily the most appropriate for every process, or for every population.
+The past 30 years have brought a lot of change to the Provincial Court of Alberta, with the recognition that the traditional adversarial process is not necessarily the most appropriate for every process or for every population.
 As a result, different special courts have been set to deal with cases in a therapeutic and culturally appropriate manner.

 The Court holds special hearings in different indigenous communities.
 At the Alexis Nakota Sioux Nation, a restorative court model started in 1993 which promotes community involvement in the court process.
 A local justice committee provides recommendations for sentencing options as well as assistance to the court in identifying appropriate community-based alternatives.